KxSystems/docs/docs/basics/glossary.md

 By extension, where a function has rank >2, its _left domain_ is the domain of its first argument, and its _right domains_ are the domains of the remaining arguments.

-The terminology generalizes to iterables.
+The terminology generalizes to values.

 -   The left domain of a matrix `m` is `til count m`.
 -   The right domain of a matrix is `til count first m`.